jia6y/Slight/README.md

 # Slight-lang
-A light and sweet template language. (in progress, 90%)
+A light and sweet template language.

 ## Description
 Slight is a very simple and easy to use template language.